 The Geology and Physics Department's B.S.
 Degree in Geology: Traditional Option (A)is recommended for students who plan to pursue geology as a profession.
 The B.S. in Geology - Traditional Option requires completion of the core requirements and the following courses: Environmental Geology, Mineralogy, Invertebrate Paleobiology, Geomorphology, Structural Geology, Sedimentary Geology, Introduction to GIS, Igneous/Metamorphic Petrology, Introduction to Geophysics, Field Methods, Senior Thesis I&II, Senior Seminar, and 1 elective in Geology (see Curriculum Sheet).
 In addition, we have a second option B.S.
 Degree in Geology: Earth and Environmental Science Education Option (B) that allows the student to get a strong geology and science core along with 18 hours of undergraduate education courses, helping to prepare the student for Teacher Alternative Preparation Programs (TAPP) for middle and high school science teaching.
 (Important Note: This is not a teacher certification program, see Curriculum Sheet).
-A Geology Minor is also available (Admission into the Geology Minor program must be approved by the Department Chair; see Minor Curriculum Sheet)
+A Geology Minor is also available (Admission into the Geology Minor program must be approved by the Department Chair)

-The Engineering Dual Degree Program allows a student to study for about three years at Georgia Southwestern State University, followed by about two years of study in an engineering field of the student's choice at the Georgia Institute of Technology.
+The Pre-Engineering Program allows a student to study for about three years at Georgia Southwestern State University, followed by about two years of study in an engineering field of the student's choice at the Georgia Institute of Technology.
 The successful student in this program is awarded a bachelor of science degree from GSW in mathematics or a science area relevant to the chosen engineering field, and a B.S. degree in a specific branch of Engineering from Georgia Tech.